Profile of a killer: Unraveling the deadly new coronavirus

 Scientists are fairly certain the disease originated in bats, which harbor many coronaviruses.
 To get to humans, it may have been passed through another animal, possibly consumed for meat.
 By late January, when Chinese authorities walled off the city of Wuhan, where the disease was first diagnosed, it was too late to stop the spread.

-Now, with more than 100,000 commercial flights a day ferrying tourists, business travelers and students around the globe, the new virus spread rapidly and virtually invisibly, said medical historian Mark Honigsbaum, author of "The Pandemic Century: One Hundred Years of Panic, Hysteria and Hubris."
+Now, with more than 100,000 commercials flights a day ferrying tourists, business travelers and students around the globe, the new virus spread rapidly and virtually invisibly, said medical historian Mark Honigsbaum, author of 'The Pandemic Century: One Hundred Years of Panic, Hysteria and Hubris.'

 Soon after the first case in Wuhan, Chinese tourists with the virus traveled to France.
 But doctors there reported recently that a fishmonger contracted the disease even earlier than that, from an unknown source.
 On January 21, the first confirmed U.S. case was reported in Washington state, in a man who had traveled to Asia.